CloudCannon/documentation/src/collections/_editing_docs/editors/csv-editor.md

 ---
 title: CSV Editor
-category: Editing
+category: Editors
 order: 12
 ---

 The *CSV Editor* is a spreadsheet-like editor.
+The inputs shown are dependent on your keys and values.
+See [Inputs](/editing/interfaces/inputs/) for a list of choices to tune the experience.

 `/_data/offices.csv`: